Are you looking to hire a remote team of productive app developers? Wondering how much does it cost to hire an app developer?

 As CEO of the product development team, I can add that the pandemic plays out well for the IT industry, as there is no more additional requirement to build a team under one roof.

-The remote setup helps to find reliable and well-fit developers faster and cheaper across the globe, especially if we talk about outsourcing to other countries.
+The remote setup helps to find reliable and well-fit developers faster and cheaper across the globe, especially if we talk about the best country to outsource software development.

 The goal of your startup (in terms of business development) should be to limit your budgets and cutting costs.